fabric8io/fabric8/docs/mavenPlugin.md

 ## Adding additional configuration files into the profile

-If you create the directory **src/main/fabric8** and add any configuration files or a ReadMe.md file (for documentation) in your project they will get automatically uploaded into the profile too.
+If you create the directory **src/main/fabric8** in your local project and add any configuration files or a ReadMe.md file (for documentation) in your project they will get automatically uploaded into the profile too.

+e.g. in your project if you run this command:

+    mkdir -p src/main/fabric8
+    echo "## Hello World" >> src/main/fabric8/ReadMe.md
+    mvn fabric8:deploy

+Then when your profile will have a ReadMe.md wiki page uploaded.

 ## Properties